Switching Home Loans from One Bank to Another: How and Why?

 Here’s an example:

-An owner-occupier with 80% LVR on a $400,000 home loan and an interest rate of 3.42% (a typical home loan interest rate in November 2020) undertakes a refinancing home loan with 1.99% (with a comparison rate 2.47%).
-Over the life of a 30-year loan, they could wipe about $300 in savings each month off their mortgage repayments (assuming rates remained the same for the entire duration of the loan.
+An owner-occupier with 80% LVR on a $400,000 home loan and an interest rate of 6.39% (a typical home loan interest rate in July 2023) undertakes a refinancing home loan with a 5.84% pa variable rate.
+Over the life of a 30-year loan, they could wipe about $142 in savings each month off their mortgage repayments, with the assumption that rates remain the same for the entire duration of the loan.
 If you do not know what rate you have on your home loan – and have not had it re-priced or reviewed over the past 12 months then it is very likely to be too high.

 Ask your current lender for a better deal

-Tell your current lender you would like to review your home loan, and mention that you are happy to switch banks to get a better deal.
-To keep your business, they may offer to reduce your interest rate on your current loan.
-Your mortgage broker may be able to liaise with your lender on your behalf.
+Inform your current lender that you want to review your home loan.
+Mention that you might consider switching banks to get a better deal.
+Some lenders may offer reduced interest rates on an existing loan to keep your business.
+If this is appealing to you, ask your mortgage broker to liaise with your lender on your behalf.

-Weigh up the cost of lender’s mortgage insurance
+Calculate the cost of lender’s mortgage insurance (LMI)

-If you have less than 20% equity in your home, you may have to pay lender’s mortgage insurance (LMI), which can increase the cost of switching home loans and outweigh the savings you’ll get from a lower interest rate.
+For homeowners with less than 20% equity in their home, you may have to pay lender’s mortgage insurance (LMI).
+This can increase the cost of switching home loans and outweigh the savings you may get from securing a lower interest rate.

-An experienced mortgage broker in refinancing will be able to assess your current home loan and let you know if LMI will apply to the new loan.
+A mortgage broker experienced in refinancing can assess your current home loan and let you know if LMI will apply to the new loan.